Aspasia Manos: Family Background

+Adult Life

 Meanwhile, the domestic situation in Greece was complicated by World War I. King Constantine I abdicated in 1917 and Alexander was chosen as sovereign.
 Separated from his family and subjected to the Prime Minister Eleftherios Venizelos, the new ruler found comfort in Aspasia.
 Despite the opposition of his parents (exiled in Switzerland) and Venizelists (who wanted the king to marry a British princess), King Alexander I secretly married Aspasia on 17 November 1919.
 The public revelation of the wedding shortly after caused a huge scandal, and Aspasia temporarily left Greece.
 However, she was reunited with her husband after a few months of separation and was then allowed to return to Greece without receiving the title of Queen of the Hellenes.
 She became pregnant, but Alexander died on 25 October 1920, less than a year after their marriage.

 At the same time, the situation in Greece was deteriorating again: the country was in the middle of a bloody conflict with the Ottoman Empire, Constantine I was restored (19 December 1920) only to be deposed again (27 September 1922), this time in favor of Diadochos (Crown Prince) George.
 Initially excluded from the royal family, Aspasia was gradually integrated after the birth of her daughter Alexandra on 25 March 1921 and was later recognized with the title of Princess Alexander of Greece and Denmark after a decree issued by her father-in-law.
 Nevertheless, her situation remained precarious due to the dislike of her sister-in-law Elisabeth of Romania and the political instability of the country.
-As the only members of the royal family to be allowed to stay in Greece after the proclamation of the Republic on 25 March 1924, Aspasia and her daughter chose to settle in Florence, with Queen Sophia.
+Although they were the only members of the royal family to be allowed to stay in Greece after the proclamation of the Republic on 25 March 1924, Aspasia and her daughter chose to settle in Florence, with Queen Sophia.
 They remained there until 1927 then divided their time between the United Kingdom and Venice.

+After the Restoration of the Monarchy

 The restoration of the Greek monarchy in 1935 did not change Aspasia's life.
 Sheltered by her in-laws, she made the Venetian villa Garden of Eden her main residence, until the outbreak of the Greco-Italian War in 1940.
 After a brief return to her country, where she worked for the Red Cross, the princess spent World War II in England.
 In 1944, her daughter married the exiled King Peter II of Yugoslavia, and Aspasia became a grandmother with the birth of Alexander, Crown Prince of Yugoslavia in 1945.
 Once peace was restored, Aspasia returned to live in Venice.
 Her last days were marked by economic hardship, illness and especially worry for her daughter, who made several suicide attempts.
 Aspasia died in 1972, but it was not until 1993 that her remains were transferred to the royal necropolis of Tatoi.